MichaelPihlblad/LK_ICS2_GW_CLIENT_NODERED/README.md

     * node-red-node-ui-list
     * node-red-node-ui-table
     * node-red-node-serialport

-    Note: can also alternatively be installed from command line but that requires a node-red restart
+    Note: can also alternatively be installed individually from command line (requires a node-red restart)
    ```bash
    cd ~/.node-red/
    npm install [package name]